keptn/keptn.github.io/content/docs/install/upgrade/index.md

    ```

 - Download the released Helm chart using `helm pull https://charts.keptn.sh/packages/helm-service-0.17.0.tgz` and unpack it.
-- Use a merge tool to merge the `values.yaml` file from the unpacked chart and your previously downloaded `helm-service-values.yaml` together.
+- Use a merge tool to merge the `values.yaml` file from the unpacked chart and your previously downloaded `old-values.yaml` together.
-- You will notice that some Helm values have changed compared to your `helm-service-values.yaml` file:
+- You will notice that some Helm values have changed compared to your `old-values.yaml` file:
-    - `resources` -> `continuousDelivery`
+    - `resources` -> `helm-service.resources`/`jmeter-service.resources`
-    - `control-plane`: Since the `control-plane` and `continuous-delivery` charts were merged into one, all values
-      previously under `control-plane` are now just directly in the values root without the `control-plane` key.
-    - All values under `control-plane.common` were moved to the root level of the values.
-      e.g. `common.strategy.type` -> `strategy.type`
+    - The distributor got its own set of `resources` in the values file.
+You can adjust them or leave them at the sensible defaults.
-- After adjusting your Helm values you are ready to upgrade to the new version of Keptn.
-Since the `keptn upgrade` CLI command
+- After adjusting your Helm values you are ready to upgrade to the new version of your execution plane service.
-  is deprecated with Keptn 0.17, please use Helm directly to do the upgrade:
+  Please use Helm directly to do the upgrade:

    ```
-   helm upgrade keptn -n keptn-test --version 0.17.0 --values <your-adjusted-values-file>
+   helm upgrade <your-exec-plane-service> -n exec-plane --version 0.17.0 --values <your-adjusted-values-file>
    ```

-# TODO: adjust helm service instructions to fit for both helm and jmeter service
-# add a diff picture for keptn values to see adjustments clearly, use values file from 0.16 and values file from master